davidhoo/jsonpath/README.md

   - Support for De Morgan's Law in negated expressions
   - Improved numeric and string comparisons
   - Better error messages
-- Enhanced colorized output
-  - Beautiful syntax highlighting for JSON
-  - Colorful command-line interface
-  - Improved readability for nested structures
+- Improved API design
+  - New simplified `Query` function for easier usage
+  - Deprecated `Compile/Execute` in favor of `Query`
-- Better UTF-8 support
+  - Better error handling and reporting
+- Updated examples
+  - New examples demonstrating logical operators
+  - Updated code to use new `Query` function
-  - Fixed CJK character display
+  - Fixed UTF-8 encoding issues in examples
-  - Proper handling of multi-byte characters

 ## Installation